tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 output, i.e., 32 octets.
 This is required for the IPSK to be of length suitable for supported ciphersuites.

-The identity of 'ipskx' as sent on the wire is ImportedIdentity.
+The identity of 'ipskx' as sent on the wire is ImportedIdentity, i.e., the serialized content of ImportedIdentity.

 The hash function used for HKDF {{!RFC5869}} is that which is associated with the EPSK.
 It is not the hash function associated with ImportedIdentity.target_kdf.
 If no hash function